When Themes Go Wild – Importance of Using a Properly Coded WordPress Theme

 <?php wp_head(); ?>

-These are very minor things but the point is that it can waste a lot of your valuable time figuring out what the issue is when you can avoid all these issues just by making the right choice at the start.
+Some of these issues may be minor in your case but the point is that it can waste a lot of your valuable time figuring out what the issue is when you can avoid all these issues just by making the right choice at the start.

 SEO Related Reason